WebKit/explainers/spatial-backdrop/README.md

 ## Concepts

 This capability is for displaying full scale 3D models as virtual environments.
 Since 3D model formats are quite flexible this could have a wide variety of appearance such as hand crafted polygon scenes, scans of real world environments or simple geometry with photographic textures applied.
-This is related to the HTML model element as it is also used for displaying 3D models in the context of a Web Page, although this places the 3D content around the user rather than embedding it into a web page.
+This is related to the HTML model element as it is also used for displaying 3D models in the context of a web page, although this places the 3D content around the user rather than embedding it into a web page.
-This doesn’t cover using 2D Images or Videos as backdrop sources although they may be included as part of a 3D model.
+This doesn’t cover using 2D images or videos as backdrop sources although they may be included as part of a 3D model.
 2D images can be used for providing environmental lighting for the 3D model.

 ## Usage